picada/cyber-security-mooc-project-1/README.md

 Code pointer: https://github.com/picada/cyber-security-mooc-project-1/blob/main/todo/migrations/0002_auto_20221230_2223.py#L6

-The adming account uses default login details (`username:admin` and `password:admin`), which is a major security hazard, as it's easy to guess.
+The adming account uses default login details (`username:admin` and `password:admin`), which is a major security hazard as the credentials are extremely easy to guess.
 Anyone can log in to the admin panel at `http://localhost:8000/admin/` with these credentials, gaining read and write access to all the users and todos in the database.

 This vulnerability can be fixed by changing the password for the admin account to a more secure one.
+All passwords should always be strong, but especially for the admin account.
 Also to prevent this from happening again the settings should include Django's password validation definitions (as in here https://github.com/picada/cyber-security-mooc-project-1/blob/main/project/settings.py#L86), although these too can be bypassed when creating a user from the terminal.

 ### FLAW 5: A09 (Security Logging and Monitoring Failures)

 Code pointer: https://github.com/picada/cyber-security-mooc-project-1/blob/main/project/settings.py#L26

-There is no decent logging or error monitoring whatsoever.
+There is no decent logging or error monitoring in the app whatsoever.
 There are no try-except-blocks, all errors are thrown to the user as it is.
-In addition, debugging is left on in the settings, which should never happen in production since having the debug mode enabled in production can expose sensitive information.
+In addition, debugging is left on in the settings, which should never happen in production since having the debug mode enabled in production can expose sensitive information to the users.

 As a fix, the debug flag in settings.py should be changed to `DEBUG = False`.
 Also proper logging should be added to all transactions, and possible errors should be caught and handled properly.
+This is a more comprehensive task, whcih is why any exact fis isn't included in the code.